 Rule 4.120 Application based on substantial compliance

-A registered unaccredited fixed-facility law school that meets the standards set forth in rule 4.160 may apply for provisional accreditation.
+A registered - law school that meets the standards set forth in rule 4.160 may apply for provisional accreditation.
 If the Committee grants provisional accreditation, the provisionally accredited law school is subject to annual inspection and its students are subject to the First-Year Law Students’ Examination requirement.
-The Committee grants provisional accreditation for a specified period, typically for two years
+The Committee grants provisional accreditation for a specified period, typically for two years, although the period may be shorter or longer as may be determined by the Committee.

-Rule 4.120 adopted effective January 1, 2009.
+Rule 4.120 adopted.

 Rule 4.121 Application procedure

-A registered unaccredited fixed-facility law school may apply for provisional accreditation by
+A registered law school may apply for provisional accreditation in accordance with the requirements of the Registered Law School Rules.

-(A) completing and submitting the Application for Provisional Accreditation with the fee set forth in the Schedule of Charges and Deadlines;

-(B) submitting a self-study of its educational program and other information as required by the Committee;

-(C) agreeing to allow the Committee to make any inspection it deems necessary; and

-agreeing to promptly pay all expenses of the inspection.

-Rule 4.121 adopted effective January 1, 2009.
+Rule 4.121 adopted effective.